Sloped Backyard Design Ideas

 City planners have come to love the ease of gabion blocks for structural landscaping.
-This is a style that has been made use of by the army for it’s simplicity of design.
+It is a style that the army has made use of for it’s simplicity of design.
 Gabion is derived from an old Italian word, gabbione which means, ‘big cage’.
 Since this is a budget friendly project, the cages are then filled in with rock.
 If you live in the Inland Northwest, then fractured basalt rock is going to be the best bang for the buck here.
-Just get something big enough to not fall through the cracks and fill away.
-Shovel and wheelbarrows are not what we’re talking about here.
-Just set up the cages, order a delivery of rock and rent a backhoe for the day.
+Get something big enough not to fall through the cracks and fill away.
+Shovels and wheelbarrows are not what we’re talking about here.
+Just set up the cages, order delivery of rock and rent a backhoe for the day.

 But, why the gabion wall?
 Looking for an old renaissance feel?
 Leonardo da Vinci used gabion in a design for the San Marco Castle in Milan.
 In fact, from a distance gabion walls can look similar to a large standing rock retaining wall.
 Looks amazing.
 The type of steel used won’t be compromised by weather fluctuations like wood walls tend to be which allows for vines to interweave between the metal meshing.
 In-fact, gabion walls can increase in strength as the years go by with vegetation filling in the gaps given by rock.
 The gabion wall is a long-lasting, permanent solution that can be adapted to any yard.
 One thing to consider is the welcome invitation to wildlife that a gabion wall introduces.
 From burrowing critters to nesting birds, this is a wall style that loves its connection to nature.